dd9jn/rfc4880bis/rfc4880bis.md

   - Output eccCipherText, mlkemCipherText, sessionKeyAlgo, and C as specified in the Kyber specific part of the PKESK (packet 1).

+Depending on the curve either XKem.Encaps() or ecdhKem.Encaps() is used for ECC-Kem.Encaps().

 ### KEM Decryption Procedure

 The decryption procedure is the inverse of the method given above for encryption.
-Implementations MAY check that the session key algorithm is the same as actually used but there is no need for it because the algorithm ID is covered by the key combining process.
+Implementations MAY check that the session key algorithm is the same as actually used but there is no security related need for it because the algorithm ID is covered by the key combining process.

+Depending on the curve either XKem.Decaps() or ecdhKem.Decaps() is used for ECC-Kem.Decaps().

 # Notes on Algorithms